 - Applicants request that the registrars of all colleges or universities previously attended send one official transcript directly to the Graduate School.
 Official transcripts become the property of Wright State University and will not be returned to the applicant.
 If courses from one university/college appear on another university's/college's transcript, applicants are still required to submit an official transcript from the college where they initially completed the course work.

-- Applicants pay a non-refundable $40 graduate application fee.
+- A $40 (domestic applicants) or $70 (international applicants) non-refundable application fee is required.
 Applicants who are McNair Scholars should submit a Certification of Participation (available in the Graduate School) to have the application fee waived.

 - If the graduate program to which an applicant is applying requires test scores and/or other supporting materials, applicants must submit appropriate test scores and/or documents such as letters of recommendation, statement of purpose, or statement of goals and objectives.
 Applicants must also meet any additional requirements stipulated by a particular program.